 You can also offer relevant recommendations to increase your chances of upselling your customers like Pura Vida does here with their “You may also like” section.

-Personalizing your customer service gives you an edge over your competitors, building your image as a customer-centric brand.
+Personalization gives you an edge over your competitors, building your image as a customer-centric brand.

 Glossier’s customer service department responds to buyer messages and comments on social media.
 They go the extra mile to create individualized experiences for each engagement.
 For example, after a customer buys a product, one of Glossier’s representatives reaches out to them via automated email responder.
 This is a great way to uncover product issues before your customers get seriously frustrated.